modernserf/hyperyak/README.md

 1990 is a much different world than 1945, but there are definite similarities -- we too are living at the conclusion of a war of sorts with the fall of the Iron Curtain.
 But this is a war fought culturally and economically -- as the first computers were instrumental in the Allied victory back then, the personal computer and tech industry have been a driving force of capitalism.

+- software eating the world
+- all companies become software companies
+- instead of creation of software becoming component of many jobs, it increases dependency on small number of programmers
+- money and power concentrates in geeks
+- software social order recapitulates property social order

 ## The Bicycle for the Mind
 There's a metaphor that Apple uses to talk about the personal computer -- the bicycle for the mind.
 Quoting Steve Jobs: